gro-intelligence/api-client/JGrinst-patch-2/_sources/getting-started.md.txt

 will return `[{id: 15, name: 'North America', contains: [1215, 1037, ...], level: 2}, ...]`

 ## Retrieving Data
-Once you've identified the data you want, you'll want to start retrieve it and start putting it to use.
-The follow methods should help you get the data in the format that you want.
+Once you've identified the data you want, you'll want to start retrieving it and putting it to use.
+The following methods should help you get the data in the format that you want.

 ### Get data points
 `get_data_points(**selection)` is the primary method for retrieving data.
 The [code snippets](#code-snippets) feature covered earlier provides you with a fully completed `get_data_points` query, such as: